-It shall be the duty of the General Meeting of this CLP to take all necessary steps to enforce the constitution, standing orders and rules of the Party within this constituency and to safeguard the programme, policy and principles of the Party within this constituency.
-This CLP shall take such action as it deems necessary for such purposes in accordance with the provisions laid out in the disciplinary rules, contained in Chapter 6 above.
+It shall be the duty of the General Meeting of this CLP to uphold the constitution, standing orders and rules of the Party within its constituency and to safeguard the programme, policy and principles of the Party within its constituency.
+Pursuant to those duties, a CLP shall take action, where necessary, in accordance with the provisions of Chapter 6, Clause II.